marcduiker/azure-functions-university/lessons/durablefunctions/chaining-ts.md

 ![Durable Function Execution Schema](../../img/lessons/durablefunctions/chaining/SchemaDurableFunction0.png)

-The Client Function is triggered by an HTTP request and consequently triggers the Orchestrator function.
-Internally this means that a message is enqueued in a task hub.
-We do not have to care about that as we will se later.
+The Client Function is triggered by an HTTP request and consequently triggers the Orchestrator Function.
+Internally this means that a message is enqueued to a control queue in a task hub.
+We do not have to care about that as we will see later.

 ![Durable Function Execution Trigger](../../img/lessons/durablefunctions/chaining/SchemaDurableFunction1.png)

-After that the Client Functions scales back down to zero and the Orchestrator Function takes over.
-It fetches the task from the task hub and schedules the Activity Function.
+After that the Client Function completes and the Orchestrator Function takes over and schedules the Activity Function.
+Internally, Durable Functions fetches the task from the control queue in the task hub to start the Orchestrator and enqueues a task to the work-item queue to schedule the Activity Function.

 ![Durable Function Execution Orchestrator](../../img/lessons/durablefunctions/chaining/SchemaDurableFunction2.png)

-Again the orchestrator scales down to zero and the Activity Function is executed and returns its results.
+The execution of the Orchestrator Function stops once an Activity Function is scheduled.
+It will resume, and replay the entire orchestration once the Activity Function is complete.

 ![Durable Function Execution Activity](../../img/lessons/durablefunctions/chaining/SchemaDurableFunction3.png)

-After the execution of the first Activity Function the Orchestrator function is invoked again and checks if there are tasks left to do.
-In our scenario the second Activity Functions is executed.
-This cycle continuos until all Activity Function calls implemented in the Orchestrator are executed.
+When the Orchestrator Function is replayed it will check if there are tasks (Activity Functions) left to execute.
+In our scenario the second Activity Functions is scheduled.
+This cycle continues until all Activity Function calls in the Orchestrator have been executed.

-After this more theoretical discussion Let us make our hands dirty with some code.
-But before let us sort our some prerequisites.
+After this theoretical overview it is time to make our hands dirty and write some code!

 ## 2. Creating a Function App project for a Durable Function

-Ou scenario comprises a Durable Function App with two Activity Functions.
+Our scenario comprises a Durable Function App with one Activity Function.
 The app will be triggered via an HTTP call.
-From a business perspective we get an purchase order item number handed over via the HTTP call.
-Based on the purchase order number we determine ina first step the material group of the purchase order item and in the consequent call we fetch the corresponding description in English.
+The Activity Function receives a city name as input and returns a string in the form of "Hello <City Name>" as an output.
+The Activity Function is called three times in sequence with three different city names.
+The app should return the three strings as an array.

 ### 2.1 The Client Function